-The DWL-G510 Wireless G PCI Adapter utilizes the 802.11b and the 802.11g standards.
+The DWL-AG530 Wireless PCI Adapter utilizes the 802.11a, 802.11b and 802.11g standard.

 The IEEE 802.11g standard is an extension of the 802.11b standard.
-It increases the data rate up to 54 Mbps within the 2.4GHz band, utilizing OFDM technology.
+It increases the data rate up to 54 Mbps within the 2.4GHz band utilizing OFDM technology.

 This means that in most environments, within the specified range of this device, you will be able to transfer large files quickly or even watch a movie in MPEG format over your network without noticeable delays.
 This technology works by transmitting high-speed digital data over a radio wave utilizing OFDM (Orthogonal Frequency Division Multiplexing) technology.
 OFDM works by splitting the radio signal into multiple smaller sub-signals that are then transmitted simultaneously at different frequencies to the receiver.
 OFDM reduces the amount of crosstalk (interference) in signal transmissions.
-The D-Link DWL-G510 will automatically sense the best possible connection speed to ensure the greatest speed and range possible.
+The D-Link DWL-AG530 will automatically sense the best possible connection speed to ensure the greatest speed and range possible.